NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_slm.md

 <iframe width="1325px" height="350px" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTJ9lFqOIZSfrdnS_0sa2WahzLbpbAbBCTlS049jpOchMCum1hIk-wE_lcNAmLkrZd0OQrI9IkKBfGp/pubhtml?gid=921468602&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

-> <sup>• &nbsp; The HuggingFace [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard){:target="_blank"} is a collection of multitask benchmarks including reasoning & comprehension, math, coding, history, geography, ect.</sup>
+> <small>• &nbsp; The HuggingFace [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard){:target="_blank"} is a collection of multitask benchmarks including reasoning & comprehension, math, coding, history, geography, ect.</small>
-> <sup>• &nbsp; The model's memory footprint includes 4-bit weights and KV cache at full context length (factor in extra for process overhead, library code, ect)</sup>
+> <small>• &nbsp; The model's memory footprint includes 4-bit weights and KV cache at full context length (factor in extra for process overhead, library code, ect)</small>
-> <sup>• &nbsp; The `Chat Model` is the instruction-tuned variant for chatting with in the commands below, as opposed to the base completion model.</sup>
+> <small>• &nbsp; The `Chat Model` is the instruction-tuned variant for chatting with in the commands below, as opposed to the base completion model.</small>

 Based on user interactions, the recommended models to try are [`stabilityai/stablelm-zephyr-3b`](https://huggingface.co/stabilityai/stablelm-zephyr-3b){:target="_blank"} and [`princeton-nlp/Sheared-LLaMA-2.7B-ShareGPT`](https://huggingface.co/princeton-nlp/Sheared-LLaMA-2.7B-ShareGPT){:target="_blank"}, for having output quality on par with Llama-2-7B and well-optimized neural architectures.
 These models have also been used as the base for various fine-tunes (for example [`Nous-Capybara-3B-V1.9`](https://huggingface.co/NousResearch/Nous-Capybara-3B-V1.9){:target="_blank"}) and mini VLMs.
 Others may not be particularly coherent.